-Our board of directors is currently composed of seven directors, with one vacancy.
+Our board of directors is currently composed of eight directors.
+Prior to the completion of this offering, Mr. Blumberg will resign from our board of directors so that our board will be composed of seven directors, with one vacancy, following the completion of this offering.
 Our amended and restated certificate of incorporation will provide for a classified board of directors, with members of each class serving staggered three-year terms as follows: